CrossRealms/Splunk-Cyences-App-for-Splunk/docs/configuration/installation.md

 | cs_qualys_timerange | The Cyences App searches Qualys data in the last twenty-four hours for vulnerability information regarding the assets. | earliest=-7d@h latest=now
 | cs_qualys_linux_os | The Qualys data has different Linux versions in the logs to identify them as Linux OS, so this condition is being used in the Lansweeper dashboard. | `("*Ubuntu*", "*Linux*", "*CentOS*")`

+--> <TODO-Ahad> - make sure this list is up to date --> <TODO-Ahad> - add screenshot

 ## **Filter Macros**

+--> <TODO-Ahad/Mahir> - Add full details with screenshot on how to configure filter macros from the savedsearches page of Splunk.

 Certain macros are being used to whitelist (filter) a specific set of results.
 This is useful for when an alert/report provides a result which is previously known in your environment.
 The benefit of this macro is that it filters the result set without having to make a copy of the alert/report/search, which will prevent any potential problems from arising when upgrading the Cyences App.